 Stuart Park is a popular waterfront park in downtown Kelowna.
 The large plaza is home to Dancing in the Park in the summer months and transforms into an outdoor skating rink in the winter.
 It's also home to the signature local public art piece, Bear.

-The outdoor skating rink at Stuart Park is set to open Wednesday, Dec.
-1 at 10 a.m., weather permitting.
-After Dec.
-1, the rink will be open for casual, drop-in use from 6 a.m - 11 p.m. daily through late February, except on Mondays, when it is closed from 6 - 8 a.m. for maintenance.
+The rink is open for casual, drop-in use from 6 a.m - 11 p.m. daily, except on Mondays, when it is closed from 6 - 8 a.m. for maintenance.

 Make sure to check ice conditions, maintenance schedules and crowd levels using the live cam below before heading down to the rink.

 Find indoor public skating times at alternative Kelowna rinks including Memorial and Rutland Arena at kelowna.ca/skating.

 Stuart Park Skating Rink - Frequently Asked Questions

 What do I need to do before heading down to the rink?

 The rink is open for casual (drop-in) use.
 No pre-bookings are required this season.
 Make sure to check the live cam above before heading down to the rink.
-Skate rentals will be available on-site, but make sure to bring your own protective gear for outdoor skating (such as helmets) and hand sanitizer and face coverings for added COVID-safety.
+Skate rentals will be available on-site, but make sure to bring your own protective gear for outdoor skating, such as helmets.
 Skate rental hours are 11 a.m.- 8 p.m. daily (weather permitting), with the exception of December 25, when the rental shop will be closed.
 Please note that skate rentals are cash only.
-TNT Food Truck will be on-site during peak hours offering food for purchase.